oracle-livelabs/sprints/cloud-database-service/sprint-basedb-autobkup/sprint-basedb-autobackup.md

-# How do I Enable Automatic Backups for Oracle Base Database Service DB System.
+# How do I Enable Automatic Backups in Oracle Base Database Service DB System.
 Duration: 5 minutes

 When specifying the settings for backing up the database, You can enable Automatic Backups for a database on an existing Base Database Service VM DB System using the OCI Console